-Under Kenny's leadership, DMC remained a Fortune 1000 company and the largest non-ferrous metals recycling company in the world, employing 1,441 people.
+Under his leadership, DMC remained a Fortune 1000 company and the largest non-ferrous metals recycling company in the world, employing 1,441 people.

-In 1978, DMC decided to liquidate all of the plant facilities and Kenny was put in charge of auctioning everything off.
-During this project he fell in love with the auction industry and when offered an opportunity to join a new auction company a few years later as a partner, Kenny
+In 1978, DMC decided to liquidate all of the plant facilities and he was put in charge of auctioning everything off.
+During this project he fell in love with the auction industry and when offered an opportunity to join a new auction company a few years later as a partner, he

 Primary Metals Warehouse